-- Page rank: This is an important column which I maintain because it helps me to maximize my output.
+- Domain authority: This is an important column which I maintain because it helps me to maximize my output.
 Remember, one of the reasons for guest posting or article marketing is to create backlinks and increase visibility.
-If my sole reason for guest posting is backlinks and page rankings, I will choose blogs with high page rankings.
+If my sole reason for guest posting is backlinks and ranking benefits, I will choose blogs with high domain authority.
 If my reason for guest posting is for branding purposes and to reach a wider audience, I will choose a blog in my niche with a large community, preferably a blog where we can generate lots of comments and reactions.
-Use bulk page rank checker tools to find the page rank of any blog or website.
+Check the domain authority.

-- Number of allowed backlinks: Some blogs allow 1-3 in-post backlinks, and some only give a link in the author’s bio.
+- Number of allowed backlinks: Few of the blogs allow 1 in-post backlinks, and some only give a link in the author’s bio.
 This is again relevant to my above strategy (page rank).

 - Submission process: I created another column which describes the submission process.
 My best picks are blogs which allow submissions from the dashboard.
 This makes the whole process easy.
 If you have a WordPress blog, you can refer to the following guide to make your blog a multi-author blog with dashboard submission capabilities: Useful WordPress Plugin for multi-author blogs.